conor-ob/cv/src/content/experience/toast.md

 sort: 1
 ---

-I mainly build software critical to end-of-day workflows for over 120,000 restaurants.
+I build software critical to end-of-day workflows for over 120,000 restaurants.
 More recenly I've led the development of new smart service features with the aim of increasing average order volume.
 Previously I worked on digital ordering products to help restaurants manage the seismic shift to online ordering during the COVID-19 pandemic.